wjenaro/SmartEstate/DOCUMENTATION.md

 ## 📱 Mobile Responsiveness

-RentEase is designed with a mobile-first approach to ensure a seamless experience across all device sizes.
+KangaMbili is designed with a mobile-first approach to ensure a seamless experience across all device sizes.
 The application employs several advanced techniques to deliver optimal user experience on mobile devices.

 ### Mobile Navigation System